All Episodes

 Stock market loves it.

-The Dow Jones industrial average is up 145 points because of this.
+The Dow Jones Industrial Average is up 145 points because of this.

-Mark Halperin on MSNBC this morning on the Scarborough show.
+Mark Halperin on MSNBC this morning on the Scarborough Show.

-Everybody's uh digging this, folks.
+Everybody's digging this, folks.

 Dow Jones Industrial Average is up.

-I mean, it's claiming it's up on NASDAQ is up 33.
+It's up on NASDAQ is up 33.

-The DJI is up a hundred and forty-five.
+The DJI is up 145.

-The SP is up twelve.
+The S ⁇ P is up 12.

-Everybody's out there at 143 now for the Dow Jones Industrial Average.
+143 now for the Dow Jones Industrial Average.

 Play it again.